Effect of public proceedings

 36 What is the evidentiary burden on plaintiffs to quantify the damages?

 Plaintiffs must prove that the damage is certain and can be demonstrated.
 The Supreme Court has stated (Sugar cartel case) that the basic requirement for a claimant (or its expert) is to provide a reasonable and technically founded hypothesis based on contrasted and reliable data.
 Where there is an administrative decision that has established that an infringement caused harm, the Supreme Court has held that it is not sufficient for the defendant’s expert merely to criticise the plaintiff’s quantification – a more robust alternative quantification is required of the defendant.

-Royal Decree-law 9/2017 provides for a presumption that cartel infringements cause harm.
-It has also empowered courts to estimate the amount of harm in the event that it is established that a claimant suffered harm, but it proves to be practically impossible or excessively difficult to precisely quantify the harm suffered (see Article 76, Paragraphs 2 and 3, LDC).
+As already indicated, Royal Decree-law 9/2017 provides for a presumption that cartel infringements cause harm.
+It has also empowered courts to estimate the amount of harm if it is established that a claimant suffered harm, but it proves to be practically impossible or excessively difficult to precisely quantify the harm suffered (see Article 76, paragraphs 2 and 3, LDC).

 37 How are damages calculated?

 Typically, each party will produce an expert report containing an estimation of the damages and the court decides on the basis of its evaluation of those reports and the experts’ defence of the same at trial.
 Experts tend to use the methods included in the ‘Practical Guide on the Quantification of Harm in Actions for Damages Based on Breaches of Articles 101 or 102 TFEU’.
 The Supreme Court has confirmed that the ‘but for’ analysis, such as a comparator-based before-and-after model, is appropriate to assess the quantum.

 38 Does your country recognise joint and several liabilities for private antitrust claims?